Andy Mangan: Forest Green Rovers (second spell)

 On 16 May 2013, Mangan returned to former club Forest Green Rovers on a three-year contract.
 He made his second debut for the club on 7 September 2013 in a draw with Braintree Town.
 On 5 February 2014, several months after he had been suspended by the club in October 2013, he had his contract terminated.
-Mangan appealed against his dismissal from the club, meaning that he remained registered as a Forest Green player until the outcome of the appeal, and he subsequently joined Conference Premier leaders Luton Town on loan for the rest of the 2013–14 season on 1 April 2014.
+Mangan appealed against his dismissal from the club, so remained a registered Forest Green player pending the outcome of the appeal.
+He subsequently joined Conference Premier leaders Luton Town on loan on 1 April 2014 for the remainder of the 2013–14 season.

 In June 2014, it was announced that Mangan had won his appeal against Forest Green and had returned to the club under his previous contract as a player.

 Shrewsbury Town

 On 24 July 2014, it was announced that Mangan had signed a one-year deal at League Two club Shrewsbury Town.

 He made his Shrewsbury debut as a substitute away at A.F.C.
-Wimbledon on 9 August, and scored his first goal for the club a week later against Tranmere Rovers, also providing an assist for Mickey Demetriou's injury time winning goal at New Meadow.
+Wimbledon on 9 August, and scored his first goal for the club a week later against Tranmere Rovers, also providing an assist for Mickey Demetriou's] injury time winning goal at New Meadow.
 Mangan earned his first start for the club three days later, scoring twice and winning a penalty in a 4–0 win over former club Accrington Stanley.

 On 26 August, he scored the only goal from a free kick as Shrewsbury won away at Leicester City, knocking the Premier League opponents out of the League Cup.
 The club ultimately reached the fourth round of the competition, drawing Chelsea at home.
 Mangan scored a late goal to level the scores at 1–1, just moments after entering the field as a substitute, although Chelsea restored their lead minutes later to win the tie 2–1.

 By the end of October 2014, Mangan was joint top scorer at Shrewsbury, alongside James Collins, having scored six goals in all competitions.
 His seventh goal came days after the Chelsea match, equalising with a half volley away at Dagenham and Redbridge, before winning an injury time penalty which was converted by teammate Liam Lawrence to secure Shrewsbury's fifth straight win in the league.
 The requirement to carefully manage an ongoing knee injury restricted Mangan's match time over the next few months, although he still managed to score a late winner against Morecambe in December after coming on as a substitute.
 He marked his first start since November by scoring a brace and providing an assist in a 3–0 home win against Hartlepool United on 17 January 2015, to help move Shrewsbury back into the League Two automatic promotion places.

 Shrewsbury were subsequently promoted back to League One at the first attempt, following a 1–0 away win at Cheltenham Town in April 2015, however due to Financial Fair Play restrictions, they were unable to offer Mangan an extension to his contract.